mcgarrah/LG-FAVE/README.md

 Young, N. & McGarrah, M. (2021).
 Forced alignment for Nordic languages: Rapidly
     constructing a high-quality prototype.
 Nordic Journal of Linguistics.

-# FAVE toolkits

-This is a repository for the FAVE-Align and FAVE-extract toolkits.
-The first commit here represents the toolkit as it was available on the FAVE website as of October 21, 2013.
-The extractFormants code in the JoFrhwld/FAAV repository represents an earlier version of the code.

-## FAVE website

-The interactive website for utilizing FAVE can be found at [fave.ling.upenn.edu](http://fave.ling.upenn.edu/)

 ## Support